DesireeEDU/44688-Data-Analytics-Capstone-Project-Desiree-Thompson/README.md

 **File Structure:**

+- `.gitignore`: Specifies which files are to be ignored during a commit.
 - `requirements.txt`: File listing the dependencies required by the project.
-- `.gitignore`: Specifies which files are to be ignored during a commit.
+- `data_analytics_capstone_notebook.ipynb`

 **Data Sources (Potential):**